 The Board of Medicine is required by law to identify prescribers who must complete 2 hours of continuing education (CE) in pain management, proper prescribing of controlled substances, and the diagnosis and management of addiction.
 The Board is requiring all prescribers licensed by the Board of Medicine to obtain 2 hours of Type 1 (CAT I) CE in the 24 months prior to your next biennial renewal.
 It is the responsibility of the licensee to find and complete the CE activities.
-The links provided in the notification were only suggestions which contained some Type 1 activities and some Type 2 activities that would be useful to all prescribers.
-Other Type 1 CE activities can be found at other sites on the Internet.
-Please click here to read the FAQs related to Controlled Substances CE Requirements.
+Here are helpful links to free, online Category I CME.

 2017 Spring Break Zika Awareness Toolkit

 Primarily a mosquito borne disease, the Zika virus is most impactful in warmer seasons when illness can be transmitted by insects carrying the virus from one person to another.
 Maintaining a keen awareness for the transmission and treatment of Zika virus infection is an imperative for healthcare practitioners.